mozilla/community-development/global_events/leadership_summit/code-of-conduct.md

 #### Violence and threat of violence

-This includes incitement of violence towards any individual, including encourage a person to commit self-harm.
+This includes incitement of violence towards any individual, including encouraging a person to commit self-harm.

-This includes Posting or threatening to post other people’s personally identifying information (“doxing”).
+This includes posting or threatening to post other people’s personally identifying information (“doxing”).

 #### Derogatory language

 Hurtful or harmful language related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, religion, age, or socio-economic status.
 This includes deliberately referring to someone by a gender that they clearly do not identify with.

 If you’re unsure if a word is derogatory, don’t use it.

 #### Sexual behavior

 Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
 Physical contact or simulated physical contact (e.g. textual messages like “hug” or “backrub”) without affirmative consent.
 This includes sharing or distribution of sexualized images.

-Of course you can hug your best friend that you’ve known for ever - the key word is consent.
+Of course you can hug your best friend that you’ve known forever - the key word is consent.

-#### Distruptive behavior
+#### Disruptive behavior

 Sustained disruption of summit events, including talks and presentations will not be tolerated.
 This includes ‘talking over’ speakers, or influencing crowd actions that are contrary to the direction of the session.